CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying-urban-areas-at-risk-of-earthquakes.md

     ![Map widgets select source histogram](/img/cloud-native-workspace/tutorials/tutorial14_map_widget_select_source_histogram.png)

-    Select the HISTOGRAM widget and choose the field `magnitude` from the list You will get a histogram widget in order to be able to filter the earthquakes in Spain based on their magnitude.
+    Select the HISTOGRAM widget and choose the field `magnitude` from the list.
+You will get a histogram widget in order to be able to filter the earthquakes in Spain based on their magnitude.
 Rename the widget to “Spain earthquakes by magnitude”.

     ![Map histogram widget select field](/img/cloud-native-workspace/tutorials/tutorial14_map_histogram_widget_select_field.png)

 43. We are going to add the last widget.
-For that, go back to the widget’s list, click the Add widget button and select “SQL Query 1" and choose the TIME-SERIES widget.
+For that, go back to the widget’s list, click on *Add widget* button, select “SQL Query 1" and choose the TIME-SERIES widget.
 We are going to aggregate the data range of the `time` column by months.
 The histogram widget displays the number of earthquakes in each month over time, allowing you to select and visualize a specific range of data.

     ![Map time series widget select field](/img/cloud-native-workspace/tutorials/tutorial14_map_timeseries_widget_select_field.png)

-44. Rename the map to “Earthquakes in Spain over 2021” and open the legend.
+44. Rename the map to “Earthquakes in Spain over 2021”.

     ![Map rename title and legend](/img/cloud-native-workspace/tutorials/tutorial14_map_rename_title_legend.png)